Japan insurers struggle to pinpoint climate change cost estimates

-TOKYO, June 25 (Reuters) - As the world tries to price the cost of climate change, Japan's second largest non-life insurer MS&AD (8725.T) foresees the potential rise in claim payments in 2050 to be anywhere between 5% to 50% from current levels.
+TOKYO (Reuters) - As the world tries to price the cost of climate change, Japan’s second largest non-life insurer MS&AD foresees the potential rise in claim payments in 2050 to be anywhere between 5% to 50% from current levels.

-Sompo Holdings (8630.T), the No. 3 non-life insurer, also plans to announce a similar estimate in August but with plenty of caveats, its officials say.
+Sompo Holdings, the No. 3 non-life insurer, also plans to announce a similar estimate in August but with plenty of caveats, its officials say.

-Others, including industry leader Tokio Marine & Nichido Fire Insurance (MILEAA.UL), are wary of even producing estimates, citing a lack of data.
+Others, including industry leader Tokio Marine & Nichido Fire Insurance, are wary of even producing estimates, citing a lack of data.

-"We know our analysis isn't perfect," said Yasumasa Kanie, manager of MS&AD Insurance's (8725.T) sustainability section.
+“We know our analysis isn’t perfect,” said Yasumasa Kanie, manager of MS&AD Insurance’s sustainability section.

 “But there may never be a correct answer.
 It’s better than nothing.”